sfermigier/presentations/2025-roadmap-alliance/presentation.md

 - Open Source advocate since 1998
 - Open Source entrepreneur since 2000 (Nuxeo -> Abilian)
 - Co-chair of CNLL, APELL
-- Co-founder of EuroStack Initiative Foundation
+- Co-founder of the EuroStack Initiative Foundation
 - Member of the European Alliance for Industrial Data, Edge and Cloud, and co-author of the report

 ---